Okpainmo/my-nodejs-adventures/my-adventure-notes.md

 check the final code base of the stores API project controllers(or anywhere else) to learn more - use the mongoose docs as well.

 > By combining skip and limit, you can create API pagination (pages).
 You simply choose the number of entries to return as a page.

+### JWT

+HTTP(the server) is stateless - hence we need to save our data somehow once any http response is recieved.

+> learn more about JWT - expcially, you can use it to branch into cryptography.

+> when using JWT, payloads should be kept small to provide a better user experience.

+> For the secret, use long complex and unguessable strings.

+> - do a personal study on JWT best practices.